Central Union High School (El Centro, California): Academic Decathlon

-Central's Academic Decathlon team has won the Imperial County Competition every year since 1981, until 2014, but have competed in the state competition in Sacramento, CA annually during their time.
+Central's Academic Decathlon team won the Imperial County Competition every year from 1981 until 2014; they have competed in the state competition in Sacramento, CA annually.

 Mock Trial

 Central's Mock Trial team participates in the Constitutional Rights Foundation's California Mock Trial Program, and has competed and won in the state championship in 1986 and 1998.
 In 2015, the team placed second in the state championship, the first time in the team's history.

 Athletics

 Central competes in the Imperial Valley League in the California Interscholastic Federation San Diego Section.
 The school's teams are called the Spartans and its colors are blue and white.

 The Spartans' longtime archrivals are the Brawley Wildcats.
 The annual football game, known as the Bell Game, began in 1943 when the schools' associated student bodies bought the bell from a ship in San Diego for $50.
 But the Central-Brawley rivalry predates the Bell Game and began in 1921.